bgkendall/keyboard_mcu_list/README.md

 # Keyboard MCU List

-This is a list of RP2040-based MCUs that can be used in keyboard projects.
+This is a list of RP2040-based microcontroller unit (MCU) boards that can be used in keyboard projects.
 Much of this data comes from [Keyboard Builders’ Digest](https://kbd.news) as well as [r/MechanicalKeyboards](https://www.reddit.com/r/MechanicalKeyboards/).

 ## RP2040 Pro Micro-Shaped MCUs